-At SmileArkansas in Little Rock our dental hygienists, Kelley and Whitney are dedicated to spreading the word of the mouth-body health link.
-These caring dental professionals are working to change the awareness of oral health and its connection with the whole body health.
-Our hygienists are not only experts in dental prevention but serve as a resource to help our patients become more educated about their overall health and wellness.
+At SmileArkansas in Little Rock our dental hygienists are highly trained and dedicated to helping each patient achieve their optimal oral health.
+Our hygienists all work toward educating each patient about oral health and how oral health relates to the health of the whole body.
+Our hygienists strive to be experts in dental prevention and serve as a resource to help our patients become more educated about their overall health and wellness.

 Many people are unaware that there is a strong connection between oral health and systemic health; systemic meaning in relationship to the entire body.
 According to the American Academy of Periodontology, oral health is linked to diabetes, heart disease, stroke, cancer, respiratory disease, and more.